Political prisoners in Saudi Arabia: 2017–2020

 By the end of March 2019, medical reports of the political prisoners of the kingdom were leaked.
 The reports stated that the political prisoners were suffering from severe cases of malnutrition and cuts, bruises and burns.
 Despite the government's continuous denial about the torture, political prisoners faced extreme physical abuse.
 Some of the women prisoners had also been subjected to lashings and electric shock.
 The medical reports were prepared for King Salman, along with a recommendation that asked to pardon all the prisoners or release the ones with major health issues.

 In 2019, Human Rights Watch urged the Saudi authorities to release Waleed Abu al-Khair, a prominent lawyer and human rights activist who is serving a sentence of 15 years in al-Dhahban prison.
 Abu al-Khair was arrested in 2014 for his peaceful human rights advocacy, though the Specialized Criminal Court (Saudi Arabia) found him guilty on 6 charges, including “harming public order in the state and its officials” and “inflaming public opinion and disparaging and insulting judicial authority”.
 In addition to 15-years in prison, he has been imposed with a travel ban of 15 years and a fine of 200,000 Riyals.

 On 17 April 2019, the fourth hearing in the trial of 11 activists in the group including Loujain al-Hathloul, Eman al-Nafjan and Aziza al-Yousef was cancelled due to "private reasons", with no announcement of a revised date.
 The Guardian judged that the treatment of political prisoners had not improved in Saudi Arabia despite international pressure.

 On 14 May 2019, Amnesty International condemned Saudi Arabia for detaining several women human rights defenders a year earlier and torturing them.
 Amnesty International's Middle East Research Director stated, "Today marks a year of shame for Saudi Arabia" and a "shameful day" for Saudi Arabia's "closest allies in the West, namely the US, the UK and France," for having prioritised arms deals instead of putting pressure on Saudi authorities to release the arbitrarily detained activists.

 On 16 March 2020, Saad bin Khalid Al Jabry's children were taken from their home and detained by about 50 state security officers who arrived in 20 cars.
 According to al-Jabry, his children were held hostage.
 The house was searched and CCTV memory cards were removed to destroy evidence of the raid.
 Al-Jabry stated that no charges and reason were disclosed to the family and they did not know if their children were alive or dead.

 On 8 June 2020, the Human Rights Watch reported that Saudi authorities arrested a Yemeni blogger and human rights activist, Mohamad al-Bokari.
-He was arrested on 8 April 2020, for calling on Kingdom's human rights and stating his support for LGBT rights.
+He was arrested on 8 April 2020, for criticising human rights violations in Saudi Arabia and stating his support for LGBT rights.
 The blogger was held in al-Malaz prison in Riyadh, where he was subjected to a forced anal exam, a homophobic form of torture.
 He was in pretrial detention under physical and psychological duress.